matthe815/MHW-Rich-Presence/README.md

   </a>
 </div><br/>

+## Details
 Adds a detailed Discord rich-presence to the game that updates in real-time whilst you play.
+(Iceborne Compatible)<br>
-(Iceborne Compatible) *May not be compatible with all updates immediately due to memory address changes with updates.*
+*May not be compatible with all updates immediately due to memory address changes with updates.*

 ![Preview](https://cdn.deltakiruentertainment.com/images/preview.png "Working preview")